 It's finally safe to visit Montpelier VA-- the historic home of James Madison, our fourth president.

 Why "safe"?
-For the last several years, I'd been recommending that you save your money and hold off visiting the estate until they were done with massive renovations-- $24 million in renovations, to be exact.
+For a few years, I recommended that you save your money and hold off visiting the estate until they were done with massive renovations-- $24 million in renovations, to be exact.

 But it's still not a cheap visit, so read on for details on what you'll see--plus ways to get in for less--before you plan your visit.